-In this research the sample is the farmers households of ornamental fish farm of Layang-layang and the sampling characteristics of the population of interest are ornamental fish farmerswho engaged or not engaged in off-farm employment.
-Different analogue maps were provided by the Malaysian Department of Survey (JUPEM) and Department of Agriculture (DOA), which were used to prepare baseline GIS data for the study area.
-Such maps cover roads, rivers and streams, settlements, land use and the administrative boundaries.
-The study was targeted on ornamental fish farmers who participated or not participated in off-farm employment, the respondents are confined to Department of Fisheries.
-Census sampling method was used for selecting the representatives of farmers in Layang-layang.
-Structured questionnaire was used to interview the respondents;19 respondents were selected.
+The study was targeted on ornamental fish farmers of Layang-Layang, Kluang, the respondents are confined to Department of Fisheries and census sampling method was used for selecting the representatives of farmers in Layang-Layang, Kluang.
+For the primary method, structured questionnaire was used to interview the respondents;19 respondents were selected.
 A structured questionnaire was designed to know the recent status of off-farm employment among the farmers; the questionnaire consists of structured questions and was divided into two forms, dichotomous choice and multiple categories questions.
 The dichotomous choice questions offer just two answer choices, yes or no. And the multiple categories questions have more than two answers choices.
+For the secondary method, different analogue maps were provided by the Malaysian Department of Survey (JUPEM) and Department of Agriculture (DOA), which were used to prepare the baseline GIS data for the study area including maps which cover roads, rivers and streams, land use, settlements and the administrative boundaries.